awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-restrict.md

-# Restrict access to specific resources in your VPC<a name="scenario-restrict"></a>
+# Restrict access to your network<a name="scenario-restrict"></a>

+You can configure your Client VPN endpoint to restrict access to specific resources in your VPC\.
+For user\-based authentication, you can also restrict access to parts of your network, based on the user group that accesses the Client VPN endpoint\.

+## Restrict access using security groups<a name="scenario-restrict-security-groups"></a>

 You can grant or deny access to specific resources in your VPC by adding or removing security group rules that reference the security group that was applied to the target network association \(the Client VPN security group\)\.
 This configuration expands on the scenario described in [Access to a VPC](scenario-vpc.md)\.
 This configuration is applied in addition to the authorization rule configured in that scenario\.

+To grant access to a specific resource, identify the security group that's associated with the instance on which your resource is running\.
+Then, create a rule that allows traffic from the Client VPN security group\.

+In the following example, `sg-xyz` is the Client VPN security group, security group `sg-aaa` is associated with instance A, and security group `sg-bbb` is associated with instance B\.
+You add a rule to `sg-aaa` that allows access from `sg-xyz`, therefore, clients can access your resources in instance A\.
+Security group `sg-bbb` does not have a rule that allows access from `sg-xyz` or the Client VPN network interface\.
+Clients cannot access the resources in instance B\.

+![\[Restricting access to resources in a VPC\]](http://docs.aws.amazon.com/vpn/latest/clientvpn-admin/images/client-vpn-scenario-security-groups.png)

 Before you begin, check if the Client VPN security group is associated with other resources in your VPC\.
 If you add or remove rules that reference the Client VPN security group, you might grant or deny access for the other associated resources too\.
-To prevent this, create a security group specifically for use with your Client VPN endpoint\.
+To prevent this, use a security group that is specifically created for use with your Client VPN endpoint\.

-## Grant access to Client VPN clients only<a name="scenario-restrict-grant"></a>

-This configuration grants only Client VPN clients access to a specific resource in a VPC\.

-On the security group that's associated with the instance on which your resource is running, create a security group rule that allows only traffic from the Client VPN security group\.

 **To create a security group rule**